H-b8/connections-data-converter/README.md

-As the pro-sex community continues to be deplatformed from popular social media, many have began downloading their account data, only to be overwhelmed by a compressed JSON file.
-Something that is almost useless and unreadable to a non-developer.
-This web application solves the issue by instructing users on how to access the correct files, and transform that big, scary block of text into a clean readable list of their followers, following, and mutuals.
+As social media guidelines become more and more strict, many fear being deplatformed and losing contact with their community, friends, fans, and clients.
+In response to this, many have began downloading their Instagram data in preparation for the the app's new Community Guidelines.
+This data is crucial when one is deplatformed and needs to reconnect with their community and rebuild their audience.

+But here's the problem — Upon opening these data files, a user is met with a large compressed JSON file.
+Something quite overwhelming (and seemingly useless) to someone who doesn't know how read it.

+To solve this issue, I've created a browser application where a user can paste in the text from their connections.json file to receive an organized list of their followers, following, and mutuals.
+All list items are links to allow easy reconnection when one is logged into IG via browser.
+(Save and export functionality coming soon!!)

+This isn't the first application I've created with sex workers, educators, and artists in mind.
+And in the age of FOSTA-SESTA, the EARN IT Act, and SISEA, it definitely won't be my last.

 ## <a href="https://h-b8.github.io/connections-data-converter/">CLICK TO LAUNCH APPLICATION!</a>